-An employee who in the past 10 days has been in close contact with anyone while they had COVID-19 may not report to work other than telework unless:
+An employee who in the past 10 days, has been in close contact with anyone while they had COVID-19 may not report to work other than telework unless

 - a.
-The employee has been fully vaccinated, i.e. it has been two or more weeks following receipt of the second dose in a two-dose series or two or more weeks following receipt of one dose of a single-dose vaccine, and - b.
-The employee has remained asymptomatic since the last COVID-19 exposure.
+The employee has been fully vaccinated; and - b.
+The employee has remained asymptomatic since the last COVID-19 exposure

 - a.
-The employee is asymptomatic, and - b.
+The employee is asymptomatic; and - b.
 The employee's human resources department has confirmed, in writing, that the employee's physical presence in the workplace is critical to operations or safety of the workplace and has provided the employee with requirements for returning to work after exposure.